isomerpages/ogp-ogp2/index.md

   - infobar:
       title: Build with us
       description: Work on meaningful projects from healthcare to anti-scam technology.
-Use your skills to fix actual problems in the community and build a better Singapore.
+Use your skills to fix problems in the community and build a better Singapore.
       button: Apply now
       url: https://opengovernmentproducts.recruitee.com/#section-89477
 ---